 It’s easy to get frustrated or feel agitated when traveling in a new country where I feel like an outsider because I don’t understand much of anything and can’t comprehend the customs.
 It’s even easier to get upset when I feel I’ve been cheated or a tout is too aggressive with me.
 I feel targeted, but that’s silly, because it’s really not about me.

 People simply want to pursue happiness instead of suffering.
 Maybe that means cheating me or waving me away if helping me might be too much of a hassle.
 Taking it personally is the wrong approach.
-I do believe that you get out what you put out there, but I also believe that how random people treat me is usually not about me.
+I do believe that you get out what you put out there, but I also believe how random people treat me is usually not about me.

 4) Why do I forget that happiness is a choice?